 Urethral sounding is a form of sexual play that involves inserting a thin sex toy, known as a sound, into the urethra.
-In medical practice, this tube drains urine out of the bladder.
-Proponents of this sexual practice claim that it can help heighten sexual pleasure and sexual satisfaction.
+Proponents of this sexual practice claim that it can help heighten pleasure and satisfaction.

 Originally, the practice of urethral sounding began as a medical procedure to help clear obstructions in the urethra or to help dilate, or expand, the urethra after a stricture.
 However, people began to practice this act for sexual gratification, using fluid or a glass or metal object.